Ratchet Tie Down Straps Overview

 TWO-PIECE RATCHET STRAPS

-Two-piece tie down straps are a single assembly that is constructed out of two separate pieces of webbing each with their own hardware that are fastened at one end to the area surrounding the equipment to be protected and connect to each other, at the ratchet or cambuckle.
+Two-piece tie down straps is a single assembly that is constructed out of two separate pieces of webbing each with their own hardware that is fastened at one end to the area surrounding the equipment to be protected and connected to each other, at the ratchet or cam buckle.

 Choosing the Correct Ratchet Strap for your Application